 In addition, students following the new curriculum will have an array of opportunities to create a portfolio of high-quality writing samples that dovetail with their academic and professional interests.
 This process will help students better articulate their experiences and the strengths they will bring to their career, whether in the private, public interest, public service, or business sector—and give them a solid collection of writing samples to share with potential employers.

 “As teachers,” said Rahman, “it’s our job to set students up for a successful trajectory in law school—and beyond law school.
 This new curriculum is meant to do that, and it’s very exciting.
 I think it’s a real testament to the values and the creativity of the faculty and the administration at Brooklyn Law School.
 We want to do everything we can to make sure that students leave fully prepared.”

 To ensure that the goals of this comprehensive curriculum initiative will be achieved, Brooklyn Law School has created a Fund for Curricular Innovation, which will provide the necessary support and resources to implement the plan.
 Strong supporters of the Law School and student success, Denise Faltischek ’00 and Kenny Faltischek ’00 are investing in this initiative as inaugural donors.

 “When Interim Dean Fullerton came to speak about her vision for curriculum reform, it was clear to us that this was something we wanted to support,” said Denise Faltischek.
 “These changes will differentiate the Law School as an innovative leader in the legal market.
 We are proud to be affiliated with such an important endeavor.”

-To learn more about becoming an investor in the Fund for Curricular Innovation, please contact Sean Moriarty, chief advancement officer, at 718-780-7505.
+To learn more about becoming an investor in the Fund for Curricular Innovation, please contact Caitlin Monck, Interim Director of Advancement, at (718) 780-0322.